timetoady/timetoady.gihub.io/_posts/2021-1-11-My-Research-Process.md

 layout: post
 title: Learning Code — Tips on Research (and Repetition)
 ---
 #### When you boil it down, learning to code is essentially like learning a language.
-Or rather, several groups of syntactically similar sub-languages that change all the time, most of which will inevitably be suddenly obsolete.
+Or rather, several groups of syntactically similar sub-languages that change all the time, most of which will inevitably one day be abruptly obsolete.

 ![Code on computer](/images/code.jpg)